alchemydc/musemeter/memory-bank/progress.md

 - SeatGeek API added to the list of music discovery APIs to explore.
 - Migrated the project to Vite with React and TypeScript.
 - Implemented a server-side proxy to protect the API key, using `npm-run-all` to start both the Vite development server and the proxy server.
+- Determined the pagination parameters and response structure for the Ticketmaster API.
+- Implemented pagination support in `src/events.ts`, `server.cjs`, and `src/App.tsx`.
 - Installed `tailwindcss` and `@tailwindcss/vite` and added `@import "tailwindcss";` to `src/index.css`.
-- Renamed `src/index.ts` to `src/events.ts` and moved the code related to fetching events to `src/events.ts`.
-- Updated the import statement in `src/main.tsx`.
-- Removed `src/App.css` and updated `src/App.tsx` to remove the import of `src/App.css`.

 ## Known Issues
 - It is unclear whether the radius parameter to the Ticketmaster API is being honored.